hakosaj/PygameAI/README.md

 ### Flappy
   - Separate algos into different files explicitly
-  - Implement the NN-based agent
+  - Implement the NN-based agent: figure out the loss function and backprop
   - Update Q-learning reward scheme etc. so that it actually converges

 ### Breakout